airr-community/airr-standards/docs/api/adc_api.rst

 **Fields Query Parameter**

 The ``fields`` parameter specifies which fields are to be included in the API response.
-By default all fields with non-null values are returned in the API response.
+By default all AIRR Standard required fields (the equivalent of using ``include_required``) as well as all additional fields with non-null values are returned in the API response.

 **Include Required Query Parameter**

-The ``include_required`` parameter is a boolean parameter (default false) that specifies whether the API response should include all AIRR Standard required parameters.
+The ``include_required`` parameter is a boolean parameter (default false) that specifies whether the API response should include all AIRR Standard required fields.
 This is a mechanism to allow the user of the API to ensure that the API response is an AIRR compliant response.
-Note that if both the ``include_required`` and the ``fields`` parameter are provided, the API response will all of the AIRR fields and in addition will include any additional fields that are specified in the ``fields`` parameter.
+Note that if both the ``include_required`` and the ``fields`` parameter are provided, the API response will include all of the AIRR fields and in addition will include any additional fields that are specified in the ``fields`` parameter.

 **Size and From Query Parameters**